s-macke/concepts-of-programming-languages/docs/exercises/Exercise7.md

 }
 ```

-## Exercise 7.3 - Dining Philosophers
+## Exercise 7.4 - Dining Philosophers

-Write a program to simulate the Dining Philosophers Problem by using Go Channels.
+Write a program to simulate the [Dining Philosophers](https://en.wikipedia.org/wiki/Dining_philosophers_problem)
+Problem by using Go Channels.
 - There should be one Go Routine for each Philosopher
-- The table itself should be a Go Routine and should handle all forks.
+- The table itself should be a single Go Routine and should handle all forks via channels and a single select statement.
 This makes synchronization easier.
 - Make sure that:
   - The distribution of forks is fair - No philosopher dies on starvation
   - Use the given Unit Test: